-The dangers of Damp and Mould
+The Dangers of Damp and Mould

-By Wendy Thomas, Residential Product Manager, November 2014
+By Wendy Thomas, Residential Product Manager, November 2012

-Faced with energy price hikes and more severe winter weather, tenants are less likely to open windows and dry clothes outside and so the damage caused by condensation remains.
+Faced with energy price hikes and more severe winter weather, tenants are less likely to open windows and dry clothes outside, so the damage caused by condensation remains.
 As autumn approaches and the temperature drops, many Registered Social Landlords will start preparing for the onslaught of tenant complaints about damp walls, condensation on windows and the appearance of black mould on fabric, clothing and wallpaper.

 Condensation dampness affects both new and older properties and is much more common than you might imagine.
 Excess moisture is produced simply by breathing and by everyday activities like bathing, cooking, washing and drying our clothes.
-An average family can produce up to four pints of water per day and this moisture is absorbed into the air where it migrates through the home and condenses on cool surfaces such as windows, mirrors, wall tiles and furniture.
+An average family can produce up to four pints of water per day, and this moisture is absorbed into the air, where it migrates through the home and condenses on cool surfaces such as windows, mirrors, wall tiles and furniture.